Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Asian Development Outlook (ADO) report of ADB shows that Vietnam's economic growth this year is positive despite prolonged instability from the external environment.
 (Illustration photo)

-According to ADB, weak global demand and high international interest rates have hampered Vietnam's growth in 2023.
-However, a timely shift to a growth-supportive monetary policy is one of the key measures to help the economy get back on track.
+According to ADB, weak global demand and high international interest rates have hampered Vietnam’s growth in 2023.
+However, a timely shift to a pro-growth monetary policy is one of the key measures to help the economy get back on track.
 Large-scale public investment this year will continue to restore growth.
 Inflation is expected to pick up along with the economic recovery.
-The key policy challenge is to improve the efficiency of public investment to stimulate growth in the short term and create a foundation for long-term development.
+The key policy challenge is to improve the efficiency of public investment to stimulate growth in the short term and create a foundation for development in the long term.

 A relatively comprehensive recovery in export processing industries, services and stable performance of the agricultural sector are expected to support Vietnam's recovery momentum.